What is Preservation Rhinoplasty?

 • Preservation of the upper lateral cartilages

 Interestingly enough, preservation of skin does not mean open or closed but refers to the dissection plane which is subperichondrial.
 Most surgeons dissect above this plane and experience bleeding.
-There are also soft tissue structures such as muscle and ligaments which are modified in preservation rhinoplasty and resected in standard rhinoplasty.
+There are also soft tissue structures, such as muscle and ligaments, which are modified in preservation rhinoplasty and resected in standard rhinoplasty.

 The main benefit of this approach is less swelling to the bridge of the nose and theoretically improved nasal dorsal lines from the front view.

 Lower lateral cartilage preservation means that the lower lateral cartilages are preserved rather than resected and are reshaped.
-If the surgeon dissects the cartilages in the subperichondrial plane the cartilages can be reshaped with sutures oftentimes without resection.
+If the surgeon dissects the cartilages in the subperichondrial plane, the cartilages can be reshaped with sutures, oftentimes without resection.

 Banner media